-Wesleyan Investive 11709 Boulder Lane, Suite 220 Austin, TX 78726 Date: N TO PURCHASE A N I enclose a check in full payment for amount of \$ the following indicated Note(s) in the principal MAKE ALL CHECKS PAYABLE TO : Wesleyan Investive (Check one below) Description Investment Current Rates ☐ Flexible Investment Note ☐ One Year Term Note ☐ Two Year Term Note ☐ Three Year Term Note ☐ Four Year Term Note ☐ Five Year Term Note ☐ Individual Retirement Account Notes \$ \$ \$ \$ \$ 1.10% 3.55% 3.70% 3.80% 3.80% 3.90% 2.75% Interest rates shown are those in effective current interest rate payable on F to the holders of such Notes.
-The Fulbe sold in the future. lexible Investment Note es upon prior written notice Check one below: ☐ Please send me interest payme ☐ Please compound interest mon - Note: Investors purchasing Individua I Retirement Accounts (IRA) must fill out a separate
+Wesleyan Investive 11709 Boulder Lane, Suite 220 Austin, TX 78726 Date: \\\\\

+APPLICATION TO PURCHASE A NOTE (Includes Required Information for IRS Form W-9)

+I enclose a check in full payment for the following indicated Note(s) in the principal amount of \$\\\\\.

+MAKE ALL CHECKS PAYABLE TO: Wesleyan Investive (Check one below)

+Description Investment Current Rates

+Flexible Investment Note \$ 1.10%

+🗖 One Year Term Note \$ 3.55%

+🗖 Two Year Term Note \$ 3.70%

+Three Year Term Note \$ 3.80%

+Four Year Term Note \$ 3.80%

+Five Year Term Note \$ 3.90%

+Individual Retirement \$ 2.75%

+Account Notes

+Interest rates shown are those in effect at December 8, 2022.
+The Fund may change the current interest rate payable on Flexible Investment Notes upon prior written notice to the holders of such Notes.
+The Fund may also change the rate of interest on Notes to be sold in the future.

+Check one below:

+□ Please send me interest payments semi-annually.

+D Please compound interest monthly.

+Note: Investors purchasing Individual Retirement Accounts (IRA) must fill out a separate application form, which can be obtained by calling The Fund at 1-800-862-8633.